robudexIT/sbtphapp-project-devops/README.md

  **vpc-peering stack :** <br \>

   ![Alt text](vpcpeeringstack.png?raw=true "Title")

- For MYSQL REPLICATION steps
+**For MYSQL REPLICATION Steps**
     Since the Database is no longer from the outside because it lockdown after  the necessary application was installed, we need to create a bastion host..for simplicity,  I  choose the backend instance as the bastion host.
-   Select us-east-1 Region -> goto EC2 <br \>
+   Select us-east-1 Region -> goto EC2 <br />
-   1. ssh to backend instance
+   1. ssh to backend instance <br />
-      - Once login, cd to /home/ubuntu/.ssh and create  **ec2-main-keypair.pem**
+      - Once login, cd to /home/ubuntu/.ssh and create  **ec2-main-keypair.pem** <br />
-      - From your local workstation, open the  ec2-main-keypair.pem (the one that you saved earlier) copy and paste it to the backend instance  ec2-main-keypair.pem file.
+      - From your local workstation, open the  ec2-main-keypair.pem (the one that you saved earlier) copy and paste it to the backend instance  ec2-main-keypair.pem file. <br />
-      - Change the permission (chmod 400  ec2-main-keypair.pem)      - Get the database instance private ip and ssh to it **ssh -i ec2-main-keypair.pem ubuntu@<datababse-private-ip>** 2 .
-Select us-east-2 Region -> goto EC2 <br>
+      - Change the permission (chmod 400  ec2-main-keypair.pem)      - Get the database instance private ip and ssh to it <br />
+        **ssh -i ec2-main-keypair.pem ubuntu@<datababse-private-ip>**
+  2 .
+Select us-east-2 Region -> goto EC2 <br />
-       Open a new terminal tab
+       Open a new terminal tab <br />
-       Repeat step 1 but replace keypair with ec2-annex-keypair.pem and use **ec2-annex-keypair.pem** instead.
+       Repeat step 1 but replace keypair with ec2-annex-keypair.pem and use **ec2-annex-keypair.pem** instead. <br />
   3. Once the ssh connection to the two database instances is established, On **us-east-2** Database Instance issue the following commands:<br />
-       - sudo su
+       - sudo su <br />
-       - mysql
+       - mysql <br />
        - show master status; <br />
       The output must be similar to this:<br />
         +--------------------+----------+--------------+------------------+  <br />